-Right now, we are getting ready for Tokyo and our application process for the 2020 fellowship.
-Stay tuned for new blog posts once applications are closed!
+Right now, we are getting ready for Tokyo and our recruiting day for the 2020 fellowship.
+Stay tuned for new blog posts!

 written by Elizaveta Plyukhina

 Between meeting Pope Francis, hearing a speech by their own Matteo Renzi, and parading through the historical streets of Rome - the be.boosted delegation, with their Canadian stickers and their Justin Trudeau quotes at the ready, shone every step of the way representing Canada at the Harvard World Model United Nations 2016.
 We debated passionately, negotiated skillfully, spent hours into the nights talking strategies, and made sure our motivation reflected in our committee rooms.

 Our first offline weekend in Heidelberg was a special occasion to get to know all the fellows and the core team for the first time beside our weekly video conferences.
 In order to illustrate what makes our first be.boosted weekend to an oustanding experience for us, I want to give an overview of what we did and how we work together.

 Having received over 1.000 applications, some 40 people were chosen to go through the next round towards the 2016 fellowship at the offline group stage.
 Thanks to each and everyone for a weekend full of great workshops, interesting people and loads of fun!
 You want to know more about our recruiting event in Munich?
 Read all about it here.

 With 2015 marking the expiration of the Millennium Development Goals, and with that the frenetic search for a new, sustainable development agenda, Project Director Rima-Maria Rahal takes a look at who drives actions on an international scale in her recent publication in Germany’s only magazine for diplomats, Diplomatisches Magazin.

 You can also read this piece on the homepage of the magazine here.